 Volunteers are so wonderful as they give of their time and we all know, time is money.
 When doing the calculations the other day, $24.14 is the value for each volunteer hour (independentsector.org).
 A person I know who coaches football is donating over $6000 worth of time to a local high school.
 He feels good about giving of his time and doesn’t ask for anything in return.

 People tend to misunderstand volunteers.
 They believe them to be retired, and people who have a lot of time on their hands.
-The FREE session takes on the perspective of the volunteer.
-The image below is an example.

-Gayle Gross was an avid volunteer before becoming a “paid volunteer” to sit on non-profit boards.
-She is a published author and business advocate for increasing market share.
+Gayle Gross, an avid volunteer before becoming a “paid volunteer” to sit on non-profit boards, is a published author and business advocate for increasing market share.
 Volunteers help an organization make big strides in achieving great things.